 Gellert baths are sometimes called the palace of the baths, as the building really looks like a palace.
 The main indoor pool of the baths is really something, it’s easily the most beautiful thermal baths we have ever visited.
 It looks taken out of a movie!

 During Summer, you can easily spend a full day exploring each pool, the saunas, the geothermal pools, the sunbathing terrace, and the outdoor wave pool.
-Though you should note that this is a very popular thing to do in Budapest and it can get crowded.
+However, you should note that this is a very popular thing to do in Budapest, and it can get crowded.
 For this reason, we suggest you go right at opening times and enjoy it the most!
-It’s also a good idea to buy a skip the line ticket!
+It’s also a good idea to buy a skip-the-line ticket!
 Or if you want to have a massage, buy a skip the line plus massage ticket.

 #13 Chain Bridge

 The Chain Bridge is another iconic landmark of Budapest – one that’s very difficult to miss.
 It was the first permanent stone bridge connecting Buda and Pest.
-It was built in the 19th century and it opened in 1849.
-During WWII it was destroyed but in 1949, exactly one century later, it was reponed.
+It was built in the 19th century and opened in 1849.
+During WWII, it was destroyed, but in 1949, exactly one century later, it was reopened.

-It’s possible to walk across the chain bridge, Buda to Pest and back.
+Walking across the chain bridge, Buda to Pest and back is possible.
 It’s actually one great way of absorbing the stunning views, with the majestic parliament on one side, and the Castle district on the other, while the mighty Danube runs below you.
-It’s obviously very picture friendly, plus the bridge itself is beautiful with 2 lions guarding each entry.
+It’s obviously very picture friendly, plus the bridge itself is beautiful, with two lions guarding each entry.

 #14 St. Stephen’s Basilica

-Located right in the center of the city the Basilica hosts a few unique features like the mummified right hand of St. Stephen and the huge cupola, from which you can see most of Budapest.
+Located right in the city’s center, the Basilica hosts a few unique features, like the mummified right hand of St. Stephen and the huge cupola, from which you can see most of Budapest.

-The entrance to the church is free, but you are expected to donate 200 HUF.
-The interior of the church is a bit dark but it’s beautiful, with sculptures, frescoes, and stained glass windows.
+The entrance to the church is free, but you are expected to give a donation.
+The church’s interior is a bit dark, but it’s beautiful, with sculptures, frescoes, and stained glass windows.
 Outside the church, there are plenty of cafes with terraces where you can have a drink or an ice cream while enjoying the beautiful building and the people hustling around.

 #15 Ruins Bars

-The first and most popular ruin bar is Szimpla Kert, but there are lots of these bars for you to choose from.
-Instant is a huge bar/club that takes a whole apartment building.
-Fogasház is smaller, a bit less popular and more hipster, but still kind of a club.
+The first and most popular ruin bar is Szimpla Kert, but you can choose from many of these bars.
+Instant is a huge bar/club that takes up a whole apartment building.
+Fogasház is smaller, a bit less popular, and more hipster, but still a kind of club.
 Mazel tov is a little more upscale.
 There are ruins bars for every taste.
-Even if you are not into this scene, it may be worth to check it out.
+Even if you are not into this scene, it may be worth checking it out.
 On the other hand, if you are really into this idea, you should really consider doing a pub crawl.